ekaterinailin/AltaiPony/paper.md

 the full flare search.
 The resulting sample can be used to determine the recovery probability and energy bias of candidate events in the original light curve.

-Flare frequency distributions (FFDs) follow a power law in energy $E$:
+Flare frequency distributions (FFDs), that is, the rates $f$ of flares above a given energy $E$ follow a power law:

 \begin{equation}
 f(>E) = \dfrac{\beta}{\alpha - 1}E^{-\alpha + 1}